-Improvements at New Brunswick Heart Center are already evident since the partnership began.
+New numbers are in - improvements at New Brunswick Heart Center are already evident since the partnership began.

-New Brunswick, Canada, April 1, 2017 -- The evolution of Medtronic from a medical device company into a global healthcare solutions provider has taken another step forward.
+New Brunswick, Canada, September 26, 2017 -- The evolution of Medtronic from a medical device company into a global healthcare solutions provider has taken another step forward.

 The Canadian standard for outpatient procedures calls for patients to receive surgery within six weeks (42 days) of a recommendation from their physician.
-Before signing on with Medtronic IHS, the median wait time for outpatient surgery at NBHC was 81 days, almost double the recommended standard.
+Before signing on with Medtronic IHS, the median wait time for outpatient surgery at NBHC was 118 days, more than double the recommended standard.

 Work in the heart surgery department is just the first phase of the partnership; Medtronic IHS will also be involved in advising electrophysiology labs, cardiac catheterization labs, as well as the ECG department and the hospital’s Cardiac Outpatient Clinic.